a18e/cf-tcp-test-app/README.md

 ## What it does
 The app offers various endpoints that allow for fine control over its health state & responses on TCP level.

+It also logs every request it receives, plus various lifecycle events.

 ### `/togglehealth`:
 Toggles App Health State and returns new app health state.
 ### `/health`: